 Sign the contract here:

-I’m so excited to be working with you for your wedding!
-I wanted to send over a bullet-point checklist of our future interactions, just so you know what to expect from me:
+Now that we are done with all the formalities, allow me to give you a little overview of what the next few (time duration) are going to look like.
+I just wanted to send over a bullet-point checklist of our future interactions, just so you know what to expect from me:

 Engagement Session (complimentary)